 This manual is a reference guide for the Search Processing Language (SPL).
 In this manual you will find a catalog of the search commands with complete syntax, descriptions, and examples.
 Additionally, this manual includes quick reference information about the categories of commands, the functions you can use with commands, and how SPL relates to SQL.

-If you are new to Splunk Enterprise and search, start with the Search Tutorial.
+If you are new to Splunk software and searching, start with the Search Tutorial.
 This tutorial introduces you to the Search & Reporting application.
-The tutorial guides you through uploading data to the Splunk platform, searching your data, and building simple charts, reports, and dashboards.
+The tutorial guides you through uploading data to your Splunk deployment, searching your data, and building simple charts, reports, and dashboards.

-- Add data to your instance.
-Learn how to get data into Splunk Enterprise in the Getting Data In manual.
+- Add data to your Splunk instance.
+See Getting Data In.

-- Understand how indexing works and how data is processed in the Managing Indexers and Clusters of Indexers manual.
+- Understand how indexing works and how data is processed.
+See Managing Indexers and Clusters of Indexers.

-- Learn about fields and knowledge objects, such as host, source type, and event type in the Knowledge Manager Manual.
+- Learn about fields and knowledge objects, such as hosts, source types, and event types.
+See the Knowledge Manager Manual.

 The Search Manual is a companion manual to the Search Reference.
 The Search Manual contains detailed information about creating and optimizing searches.

 - Specifying time ranges

 - Predicting future events